Norway to lend unused AstraZeneca vaccine doses to Sweden, Iceland

-Norway will lend 216,000 doses of the AstraZeneca (AZN.L) COVID-19 vaccine it has in stock to Sweden and Iceland, the country's health ministry said on Thursday, enabling the two Nordic neighbours to speed up their inoculation campaigns.
+OSLO (Reuters) -Norway will lend (is this the right word?
+Suggests the doses must not be used!)
+216,000 doses of the AstraZeneca COVID-19 vaccine it has in stock to Sweden and Iceland, the country’s health ministry said on Thursday, enabling the two Nordic neighbours to speed up their inoculation campaigns.

 Sweden and Iceland will be able to receive the doses from Norway for as long as the AstraZeneca vaccine rollout is suspended.